Has Your Psychometric Testing Ever Been Inaccurate About a Candidate’s Skill Level?

 Skills testing software is customizable to whichever job you’re trying to fill, meaning you can ask specific questions relating to one job, but leave them out for another position if those questions aren’t relevant.
 Elizabeth will be able to find out exactly what skills each candidate has, improving the quality of the hire for the company.

 Skills testing software will improve the validity of a successful hire if you’re currently using psychometric tests instead.
 In fact, in vol. 67 of Personnel Psychology: The Study of People at Work by Julia Levashina, et al., psychometric tests only have a predictive validity rate of 38% while ability or skills tests have a predictive validity rate of 54%.
-This should make the answer clear as to what types of test you should be performing with your candidates.
+This should make the answer clear as to what types of tests you should be performing with your candidates.